-TEST: There are 6 Tests, and each is worth 105 points.
+TEST and FINAL EXAM: There are 3 Tests, and each is worth 100 points.
+The Final Exam is worth 240 points.
 All testing will take place in HHB 202 during the scheduled lab meeting.
+The Final Exam date is provided on the course schedule.
 Students must follow all testing policies set forth by the instructor and/or Math Learning Lab (MLL) staff while in the lab.
 Students suspected of violating the policies or using any outside resources will be reported for Alleged Academic Misconduct.
 ALEKS-linked calculators, including Desmos scientific, are provided during testing.
 These are available inside the Test assignment.
 Students will be provided with scratch paper during a test, but no credit is given for work done on the scratch paper.
-Tests are timed and must be taken in one 50-minute sitting.
+Tests are timed and must be taken in one 50-minute sitting (final exam is 2 hours).
 Students are allowed to leave the lab upon submission of the test.
 If a student leaves the lab prematurely during testing for any reason (including restroom needs) and is gone longer than 5 minutes, they will be required to immediately submit their Test upon returning to the lab.
 The instructor or MLL staff also reserves the right to submit a student's abandoned/unfinished test.
 Test points are sent to Canvas based on accuracy percentage.
-If a student scores 80% on Test 1 and each assignment is worth 105 points, the student's score for Test 1 in Canvas would be (0.8)(105) = 84 points.
+If a student scores 80% on Test 1 and each assignment is worth 100 points, the student's score for Test 1 in Canvas would be (0.8)(100)= 80 points.
+On the Final, an 80% would be (0.8)(240) = 192 points.
 In the event UAB moves to remote or hybrid learning, students will use Respondus Lockdown Browser and Monitor (ALEKS version) for remote testing.
 A compatible external webcam capable of recording a full view of the student's workspace would be required.

-Quick Retakes for Tests: Students will be allowed to complete a quick retake for two Tests during the semester.
-On Retake 1, students will select one test from Tests 1-3.
-Retake 2 will be from Tests 4-5.
-There will be no retake opportunity allowed for Test 6.
-If a student is absent for a test (excused or unexcused), they will forfeit the opportunity for a quick retake and will complete a make-up test during the quick retake session.
+Retake for Tests: Students will be allowed to complete a single quick retake of Test 1, 2, or 3 in the lab on the scheduled retake test date.
+If a student is absent for a test (excused or unexcused), they will forfeit the opportunity for a quick retake and will complete a make-up test during the retake session.
 It is to the student's advantage to attend all testing dates.
 The quick retake will only require completion of incorrect problems from the first attempt.
 It is impossible for a student to lower their score on a second attempt.
+There will be no retake opportunity for the Final Exam.